Kirkwood School District: 1980s–2000s: Facilities improvements

 The Henry Hough School closed in 1982, and its students were absorbed into North Glendale Elementary School, which necessitated a 1988 expansion.
 In 1987, Keysor expanded with the addition of a science room and a library.

 The Meacham Park community was annexed into Kirkwood city proper in 1991.
 The Kirkwood Early Childhood Center (KECC) opened the same year.
 The preschool is self-funded and non-profit, earning revenues from tuition, fund-raisers, and federal funding of early childhood special education.

 Bonds were issued in 1993 that allowed for additional school renovations.
 At North Glendale, the renovations included upgrading infrastructure for technology and conditioning, improving compliance with the Americans with Disabilities Act, renovating the library, and upgrading bathrooms and corridors.
 North Kirkwood Middle School was expanded and renovated.
 A fine arts complex was built at the high school, along with a commons area that was funded by a donation from Earl and Myrtle Walker; the couple, 1930s graduates, founded the Carr Lane Manufacturing Company and benefited the district with their philanthropy.

 In 1997, North Glendale Elementary School and the city of Glendale collaborated to improve the outside grounds and amenities for the use of both students and residents.

 In 2005, Kirkwood voters approved Proposition I, a bond initiative which provided funds for improvements and infrastructure as well as inroads to complete the master facility plan.
 In 2005, North Kirkwood Middle School was expanded and renovated.
 Prop I improvements at North Glendale included a new roof, fire alarm system, exterior doors, and plumbing; tuckpointing; and a new ADA lift in the gym.
 A new science facility was built at the high school in 2005.
 The Kirkwood School District Foundation raised $1.6 million in private monies to support the expansion; the Walkers pledged half of the funding.

 In 2010, Kirkwood city voters passed Proposition 1 to fund facilities improvements at its schools in support of the district's master facilities plan.
 A gym and classrooms were added onto Keysor, space was renovated, and there were safety improvements.
 North Kirkwood Middle School was expanded and renovated, as was North Glendale Elementary School.

 2010s–2020s

 A series of sexual harassment allegations were levied against former administrators and teachers by former students, with the earliest allegations going back to the 1980s.
-As of January 2021, the case is being prosecuted by St.Charles County Prosecutors due to a conflict of interest in St. Louis County's Prosecuters Office.
+As of January 2021, the case is being prosecuted by St.Charles County Prosecutors due to a conflict of interest in St. Louis County's Prosecutor's Office.

 In January 2021, 3 vandals graffiti Nazi Swastikas and other neo-Nazi slogans on to the walls of Kirkwood middle School.
 The suspects remain at large.